Compression-aware Training of Neural Networks using Frank-Wolfe: Introduction

-A third paradigm, which is the focus of this work, naturally emerges when no retraining is allowed, but training several times to generate the accuracy-vs.-sparsity tradeoff frontier is prohibitive.
-Ideally, the optimization procedure is "compression-aware" \citep{Alvarez2017} or "pruning-aware" \citep{Miao2022}, allowing to train once and then being able to compress One-Shot to various degrees while keeping most of the performance without retraining (termed \emph{pruning stability}).
-Pruning-aware training procedures are expected to yield state-of-the-art dense models which are robust to pruning without its (regularization) hyperparameters being selected for a particular level of compression.
-An optimization approach that is particularly suited in that regard is the first-order and projection-free \textit{Stochastic Frank-Wolfe} (SFW) algorithm \citep{Frank1956, Berrada2018, Pokutta2020, Tsiligkaridis2020, Miao2022}.
-While being valued throughout various domains of Machine Learning for its highly structured, sparsity-enhancing update directions \citep{LacosteJulien2013, Zeng2014, Carderera2021}, the algorithm has only recently been considered for promoting sparsity in Neural Network architectures.
+A third paradigm, which is the focus of this work, naturally emerges when no retraining is allowed and training several times to generate the accuracy-vs.-sparsity tradeoff frontier is prohibitive.
+Ideally, the optimization procedure is \enquote{compression-aware} \citep{Alvarez2017, Peste2022} or \enquote{pruning-aware} \citep{Miao2022}, allowing to train once and then being able to compress to various degrees while keeping most of the performance without retraining (termed \emph{pruning stability}).
+Compression-aware training procedures are expected to yield state-of-the-art dense models which are robust to pruning without its (regularization) hyperparameters being selected for a particular level of compression.
+While many such methods employ (potentially modified) SGD-variants to discriminate between seemingly \lq important\rq{} and \lq unimportant\rq{} parameters, cf. GSM \citep{Ding2019}, LC \citep{CarreiraPerpinan2018}, ABFP \citep{Ding2018} or Polarization \citep{Zhuang2020}, actively encouraging the former to grow and penalizing the latter, an interesting line of research considers the usage of specific optimizers other than SGD.
+An optimization approach that is particularly suited is the first-order and projection-free \textit{Stochastic Frank-Wolfe} (SFW) algorithm \citep{Frank1956, Berrada2018, Pokutta2020, Tsiligkaridis2020, Miao2022}.
+While being used throughout various domains of Machine Learning for its highly structured, sparsity-enhancing update directions \citep{LacosteJulien2013, Zeng2014, Carderera2021, Braun2022}, the algorithm has only recently been considered for promoting sparsity in Neural Network architectures.